 In an age where the corporation is being forced to cut costs in many areas, the fate of the remaining digital channels, including CBBC and BBC Four, is uncertain.
 However, following the news that the BBC is to launch a new channel for Scotland in 2018, with a similar budget to that of BBC Four, any subsequent proposal to close BBC Four (or to 'move it online') would be a kick in the teeth and would surely cause uproar.
 Meanwhile, suggestions that the BBC News channel could close, or merge with its international counterpart BBC World News, have proved to be unfounded.
 But with younger viewers turning away from traditional television to their online devices, could the CBBC channel eventually follow the lead of BBC Three and go online only?

-From my YouTube channel, Kaye Adams extols the virtues of BBC digital television in this nine minute programme broadcast on BBC2 on 15th November 1998.
+From our YouTube channel, Kaye Adams extols the virtues of BBC digital television in this nine minute programme, Noughts and One, broadcast on BBC2 on 15th November 1998.
 (This video also appears on our BBC Choice page).
 Also, we have a short clip of a Sky Digital promo featuring idents for the digital channels; a promo featuring Griff Rhys Jones reminding viewers that a digital TV subscription is not required to view the new BBC digital channels; some early clips of BBC Knowledge; and a selection of UKTV idents from 1999-2000 and 2001.

 Text copyright © Robert Williams, images and video copyright © British Broadcasting Corporation and UKTV